xp-framework/unittest/README.md

 Writing a test
 --------------
-Tests reside inside a class and are annotated with the `@test` annotation.
+Tests reside inside a class and are annotated with the `@test` attribute.

 ```php
 use unittest\{Assert, Test};